postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 ---

-Postman’s native apps provide a way to view and set SSL certificates on a per domain basis.
+Postman provides a way to view and set SSL certificates on a per domain basis.

 To manage your client certificates, click the wrench icon on the right side of the header toolbar, choose "Settings", and select the **Certificates** tab.